Azure/logicapps/templates/README.md

     if (oSession.url.StartsWith("raw.githubusercontent.com/Azure/logicapps")) {
         oSession.url.Replace("Azure", "{replace with your GitHub username}");
     }

+Once the Fiddler url re-write is setup, you can navigate to Azure portal, launch a Logic App, navigate to "Template" page and see the changes you just made.

 ## Localization
 Please authtor the template with text in the language of your choice.
 Please feel free to upvote to support localization in [UserVoice](https://feedback.azure.com/forums/287593-logic-apps/suggestions/20495815-support-localization-for-public-templates).